emmonmoses/gssapi/src-ui-angular12/ReadMe.txt

-These are production UI files and not the actual ANGULAR source code for the UI
+These winrar file contains the actual production UI files and not the ANGULAR source code for the UI